 Limits of White Label

-White Label hides TTSWP branding in the plugin and player.
+White Label hides TTSWP branding inside the plugin admin and the player.
 It does not:

-wp-content/plugins/text-to-speech-tts/ - Change the plugin folder name (would break updates)
+wp-content/plugins/text-to-speech-tts/ - Rename the plugin folder (would break automatic updates)

-- Remove references to TTSWP in your WordPress database
+- Remove TTSWP references from the WordPress database

-If a client inspects their server, they will see the plugin by its real name.
+If a client inspects their server files, they will see the plugin by its real name.
 For most use cases this is fine.